 After the hurricanes of 2005, the National Insurance Crime Bureau (NICB) created a database in which vehicle identification numbers (VINs) and boat hull identification numbers (HINs) from flooded vehicles and boats are stored and made available to law enforcers, state fraud bureaus, insurers and state departments of motor vehicles.
 The database (VINcheck) is online and can be accessed by the general public.

 Another attempt to solve the problem of title washing is the National Motor Vehicle Title Information System (NMVTIS), a database that requires junk and salvage yard operators and insurance companies to file monthly reports on vehicles declared total losses.
 The program operates under the auspices of the U.S. Department of Justice and is administered by the American Association of Motor Vehicle Administrators.
-By February 2013, 88 percent of the U.S. vehicle population was represented in the system, and 33 states were reporting data to the system.
-It can be accessed by the public at http://www.nmvtis.gov.
+By January 2016, 96 percent of the U.S. vehicle population was represented in the system (based on 2012 Federal Highway Administration data), and 38 states were reporting data to the system.

 One type of fraud involves reporting a vehicle as stolen when it has, in fact, been disposed of by the owner.
 Another type of fraud involves thieves using legitimate vehicle identification numbers for stolen cars of the same make and model cars.

 Industry observers say that counterfeit airbags are being produced for nearly every make of vehicle.
 Unscrupulous auto body repair shops use these less expensive airbags and obtain reimbursement from insurance companies for legitimate airbags.
 In addition, stolen airbags are also used in repaired vehicles.